Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 Address: 364 S King St, Honolulu, HI 96813

 ‘Iolani Palace was the royal residence of the Hawaiian monarchy, starting with King Kamehameha III and ending with Queen Lili’uokalani upon overthrowing the Hawaiian Kingdom.
-The palace you see today was built in 1879 and was constructed with the most modern amenities.
+The palace we see today was built in 1879 and had the most modern amenities.
 It even had electricity before the White House!

 Visitors can choose to do a self-guided tour or join a tour led by a docent.
 Both tours have access to the first and second floors of the palace.
 Either way, I highly recommend checking out the Throne and Blue Room.
 Both rooms are filled with beautiful works of art, including the furniture!

-It’s most well-known for featuring the King Kamehameha I statue in front of it, which is usually adorned with lei (flower garlands).
+It’s most well-known for the majestic King Kamehameha statue in front of it, usually adorned with lei (flower garlands).
 King Kamehameha I was the first Hawaiian chief to unite the islands under one rule.